Rspamd

 sudo apt update

-sudo apt --no-install-recommends install rspamd
+sudo apt install rspamd

 First Setup